 Accommodation is on a full-board basis.
 Meals are served either at the Cortijo or at local restaurants depending on the day’s itinerary.
 Home cooked evening meals using locally sourced ingredients are served with Spanish wine or beer.

-For more detailed information and costs please visit the Creative Escapes website.
+For availability and more detailed information including costs please visit the Creative Escapes website.

 Flights are not included in the package price and must arrive and depart from Almeria airport.
 Holidays run from Saturday to Saturday.
 Check flight costs to Almeria Spain.